 If you are an international, EU or EEA student, you will need to have a Right to Study (RTS) check when you first arrive at the University.
 This allows the University to ensure that you have the right to study in the UK.

-If you are collecting your BRP card from the University, your RTS check will take place at the BRP Zone during your appointment.
+If you are an international student and have chosen to collect your Biometric Residence Permit (BRP) from campus, you will need to request an appointment with the International Student Team (IST) to collect it from the International Welcome Hub.
 If you have collected your BRP card from a Post Office, or do not need a BRP, your Right to Study check will take place in the International Welcome Hub.

 You will need to attend in person, and bring the following items: